 Commercial trucks are common on Florida highways—and unfortunately, so are commercial truck accidents.
 When a truck driver or trucking company’s negligence causes those accidents, the impact can be devastating, if not deadly.

-If you are the victim of a truck accident, contact a skilled personal injury lawyer in The Villages who could give you a chance to receive the compensation that you need.
+If you are the victim of a truck accident, contact a Villages truck accident lawyer at Glover Law Firm who could give you a chance to receive the compensation that you need.

 How to Know Who is at Fault in a Truck Accident

 Determining liability in trucking accidents can be difficult.
 Since trucking accidents are so common, the staff in commercial trucking companies are often adept in remaining willfully ignorant when it is beneficial for them.

 Although many truck accidents are the result of fatigued, impaired, or otherwise distracted truck drivers, trucking accidents can occur for numerous reasons that are the fault of the driver’s employer.
 For example, when a trucking company schedules a driver to pick up an oversized load, it can affect the vehicle’s ability to respond deftly in an emergency.

 If the company does not regularly service the truck, or allows it on the road when they know or should know about an equipment malfunction, a trucking company may also be liable for an accident.
 Commercial transportation companies may also fail to adequately train drivers or hire drivers with suitable records.